Scroll to navigation

 Please check https://github.com/ekenberg/quotatool for any open issues.
 Feel free to add a new issue if you find an unresolved bug!

-Calling quotatool with more than one -v option will cause a segfault on some systems.
-This will happen if vprintf (3) fails to check for NULL arguments.
-GNU libc doesn't have this problem, solaris libc does.
+Calling quotatool with more than one -v option may cause a segfault on some systems if vprintf (3) fails to check for NULL arguments.

 SEE ALSO